 The statute of limitations on most debts is between 3 and 6 years, but this depends on several factors, including the state you live in.
 The best approach is to check your state attorney general’s website and email their office if the information you’re looking for isn’t available online.

-A pay-for-delete request is different from a goodwill letter because it applies to debts that you haven’t yet paid off.
-It’s a negotiation where you agree to pay off your debt, and in return, Advanced Collection Bureau promises to remove the negative mark on your credit report that’s associated with it.
+A pay-for-delete letter initiates a negotiation where you agree to pay off your debt, and in return, Advanced Collection Bureau promises to remove the negative mark on your credit report that’s associated with it.

 The first step is to use a pay-for-delete letter template to draft your letter and send it to Advanced Collection Bureau.
 It’s very important to get written confirmation that they’ll remove the collection from your credit report once you’re all paid up.